9×19mm Parabellum: Popularity

-After the end of World War I, the popularity of the 9×19mm Parabellum cartridge increased with the vast number of semi-automatic pistols and submachine guns being adopted by many militaries and law enforcement agencies around the world.
+After the end of World War I, the popularity of the 9×19mm Parabellum cartridge increased as many militaries and law enforcement agencies around the world adopted a vast number of semi-automatic pistols and submachine guns.

 From the 1980s to the 1990s, a sharp increase in popularity occurred with semi-automatic pistols in the United States by both law enforcement and military personnel, a trend foreshadowed by the adoption of the Smith & Wesson Model 39 by the Illinois State Police in 1968.
 In addition, the Beretta M9 (a military version of the Beretta Model 92) was adopted by the US Army in 1985.
 Previously, most American police departments issued .38 Special and .357 Magnum caliber revolvers with a five- or six-round capacity.
 The .38 Special was preferred to other weapons, such as variants of the M1911, because it offered low recoil, was small and light enough to accommodate different shooters, and was inexpensive.
-The 9×19mm cartridge is ballistically superior to the .38 Special revolver cartridge, is shorter overall, and being an autoloader cartridge, it is stored in flat magazines, as opposed to cylindrical speedloaders.
-This, coupled with the advent of the so-called "wonder nines", led to many US police departments exchanging their revolvers for some form of 9mm semiautomatic pistols by the late twentieth century.
+The 9×19mm cartridge is ballistically superior to the .38 Special revolver cartridge, and is shorter overall.
+As an autoloader cartridge, it is stored in flat magazines, rather than in cylindrical speedloaders.
+This, coupled with the advent of the so-called "wonder nines", led many US police departments to replace their revolvers with 9mm semi-automatic pistols by the late twentieth century.
 The 9×19mm Parabellum has become the most common caliber used by US law enforcement agencies, primarily due to the availability of controllable compact pistols with large magazine capacities that use the cartridge.

-In 2013, a chart of popular calibers that was released by the website Luckygunner.com showed 9×19mm Parabellum as having 21.4% of the entire cartridge market, followed by the .223 Remington at 10.2% (with 5.56 mm included this is 15.7%).
+In 2013, a chart released by the website Luckygunner.com showed 9×19mm Parabellum with 21.4% of the entire cartridge market, followed by the .223 Remington at 10.2% (with 5.56 mm included this is 15.7%).
 The next most popular caliber was .45 ACP.